arunkumarbhattar/CheckCBox_Compiler/README.md

 Thats where we intend to use RLBOX Sandboxing.
 With a fusion of the above two, we intend to enforce spatial safety to a Legacy C's codebase.

-Specifically, our plan is to **encapsulate unchecked regions of code into a RLBOX sandbox and allow transparent communication between checked and unchecked regions**.
+Specifically, our plan is to **encapsulate unchecked regions of code into a RLBOX sandbox and allow policed communication between checked and unchecked regions with minimal overhead**.

 ## Background
 ### What is RLBOX?